-Visitors to the area should plan to check out the Mountain Motorsports Ranch, home to performance driving schools and a 3.5-mile road course filled with long straightaways, banked turns, blind drops and more.
-While you’re in the area, be sure to check out beautiful Lake Spring Mountain for rental stand up paddleboards and other watercraft rentals, private cabanas and beyond.
+Visitors to the area should plan to check out the Mountain Motorsports Ranch, home to performance driving schools and a 3.5-mile road course filled with long straightaways, banked turns, blind drops, and more.
+While you’re in the area, be sure to check out beautiful Lake Spring Mountain for rental stand-up paddleboards and other watercraft rentals, private cabanas, and beyond.

-There are luxurious golf courses, parks and museums, and of course no shortage of gaming, dining and lodging choices.
+There are luxurious golf courses, parks, and museums, and of course no shortage of gaming, dining, and lodging choices.
 The outdoor enthusiast will find adrenaline-pumping trails in the region’s high-desert terrain, while history buffs can explore several ghost towns in the area.
 Nearby Amargosa Valley has 20,000 acres of wetlands, and Ash Meadows National Wildlife Refuge provides a unique sanctuary to plants and animals found nowhere else in the world.

-Pahrump is also known for its many annual events; Sanders Winery Concert Series offers live and entertaining performers while sipping on a variety of wine produced right on property.
+Pahrump is also known for its many annual events; Sanders Winery Concert Series offers live and entertaining performers while sipping on a variety of wine produced right on the property.
 The grape stomp has become a fall favorite, with the famous stomp tradition.
 The Wild West Extravaganza, an amazing western celebration straight out of the 1880s.
 The annual silver state chili cook-off where you can sample award-winning red chili, chile Verde and so many more chili varieties.
-The POWWOW features tribal dancers in in elaborate native American regalia, while the beloved Pahrump Fall Festival has been a tradition for over 50 years.
-Each year, the event grows, with more vendors, concerts, a bigger carnival, rodeo and more.
+The POWWOW features tribal dancers in elaborate native American regalia, while the beloved Pahrump Fall Festival has been a tradition for over 50 years.
+Each year, the event grows, with more vendors, concerts, a bigger carnival, rodeo, and more.